 - i.
 WVU provides Fire Alarm and Sprinkler updates during renovations and as needed to assure the University maintains state of art compliant equipment. - ii.
 WVU continually works closely with occupants of student housing facilities.
 From the students, and visitors, to the contractors and vendors working in the facility to assure the work being conducted is monitored and the fire detection systems are checked and maintained. - iii.
-WVU personnel conduct planned Bi-Annual Fire and Life Safety Inspections of the facility. - iv.
+WVU personnel conduct planned biannual Fire and Life Safety Inspections of the facility. - iv.
 WVU is proud to have all its residence halls monitored by University Police Department and when an alarm activates will initiate immediate notification to 911 for a quick response to our buildings.
 Additional possibilities of upgrades to the system would allow safety officials to immediately know which device is in alarm upon its activation.
-As of now, this upgrade is in consideration.
-However, whether it will be implemented has not been decided.
+As of now, this upgrade is still under consideration.

-WVU MORGANTOWN ON-CAMPUS STUDENT HOUSING FIRE STATISTICS 2022
+XXIII.
+WVU MORGANTOWN ON-CAMPUS STUDENT HOUSING FIRE STATISTICS 2023